bzmw/incident-updates/README.md

 You can find a list of available variables [in the bootstrap source](https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss), or get explanations on them in the [Bootstrap docs](https://getbootstrap.com/docs/5.1/customize/sass/).

 Bootstrap's javascript as well as its dependencies is concatenated into a single file: `static/js/vendors.js`.

+## Database Schema

+### Account
+ - One to Many Users
+ - All users are admin
+ - Unique on company email

+### Users
+ - For the management of an account

+### Slack Auth
+ - Many to One for an Account

+### Slack Connection
+ - Many to one for an Account
+ - Channel

+### PagerDuty Connection
+ - Many to one for an Account
+ - API Key
+ - Service ID
+ - Webhook Something?